Skip to content

 Figure 2

 Figure 2: For subsequent weeks, the week 1 entry could be used as a template for cataloguing subsequent weeks.
-The result is an asset for each data set with a connector, a schema along with the ownership and zone membership classifications.
-All of the assets are linked to the license and the data fields in each schema are linked to the correct glossary terms.
+The result is an asset for each data set with a connection, a schema along with the ownership and zone membership classifications.
+All the assets are linked to the license and the data fields in each schema are linked to the correct glossary terms.

 Figure 3 shows a set of templates used by Coco Pharmaceuticals when cataloguing their digital landscape.
 There are different templates for different types of digital resources.
 Each would include the classifications and relationships that are relevant for the resources that they catalog.
 They are decorated with the Template classification to identify that they do not represent real digital resource and should be used as templates.